 - Spoon the batter into liners, filling them all the way to the top.
-Bake for 5 minutes at 425 then, keeping the muffins in the oven, reduce the oven temperature to 350°F (177°C).
+Bake for 5 minutes at 425°F; then, keeping the muffins in the oven, reduce the oven temperature to 350°F (177°C).
 Bake for an additional 18 minutes or until a toothpick inserted in the center comes out clean.
-The total time these muffins take in the oven is about 23-24 minutes, give or take.
-(For mini muffins, bake 13-14 total minutes at 350°F (177°C) the whole time.)
+The total time these muffins take in the oven is about 23–24 minutes, give or take.
 Allow the muffins to cool for 10 minutes in the pan, then transfer to a wire rack to cool until ready to eat.

-- Cover leftover muffins and store at room temperature for 2 days or in the refrigerator for 1 week.
+- Cover leftover muffins and store at room temperature for 2 days or in the refrigerator for up to 1 week.

 - Make Ahead & Freezing Instructions: Muffins freeze well for up to 3 months.
 Thaw overnight in the refrigerator and warm in the microwave (if desired) before enjoying.

 - Special Tools (affiliate links): 12-Count Muffin Pan | Muffin Liners | Box Grater | Glass Mixing Bowls | Whisk